Credits and costs

 Experience a Unique and Flexible Online Curriculum

 Learn when it's right for you thanks to flexible, asynchronous online courses.
 Meet your deadlines by doing work when it’s most convenient for you.
 You can also attend optional synchronous online sessions for real-time engagement.
 These are recorded in case you can’t make it live.
-Our On-Demand Webinar can provide you additional insight into the curriculum, and upcoming sample classes (registration coming soon) will allow you to view what your experience would be as an online MBA student.
+Our On-Demand Webinar can provide you additional insight into the curriculum, and upcoming sample classes will allow you to view what your experience would be as an online MBA student.

 Stand Out from Others by Customizing Your Education